rohantalkad747/smart-order-router/README.md

-# Cross-Border SOR
+# Parallel, Cross-Border SOR

 #### Description

-This is an implementation of a cross-border, multi-venue (lit & dark) smart order router.
+This is an implementation of a cross-border, multi-venue (lit & dark) smart order router that makes latency adjustments such that child orders arrive at different venues at the same time.
+The primary goal is to avoid HFT arbitrage.

 #### Project Components